oaakx/http-server/README.md

 - [ ] Migrate tests to [Google Test](https://github.com/google/googletest)
 - [ ] Audit security
   - Review "Security Considerations" sections (in all of above mentioned RFCs)
+  - **Known issue:** Currently, requesting `/../somefile` will serve a file outside of the served directory, which is a security disaster.

 # Acknowledgments